Tshobohwa/webwisesage/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [your_project_name] <a name="about-project"></a>
+# 📖 [webwisesage] <a name="about-project"></a>

-> Describe your project in 1 or 2 sentences.

-**[webwisesage]** is a blog website where users have the ability to create blogs related to web development, like them, and also comment on them.
+webwisesage is a blog website where users have the ability to create blogs related to web development, like them, and also comment on them.
 It has been implemented using the Ruby on Rails library and PostgreSQL.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-> Describe the tech stack and include only the relevant sections that apply to your project.

 <details>
   <summary>Server</summary>